 Lexington Law Firm is a credit repair company that helps people fix their credit.

 In addition to collections, Lexington Law can also help you remove other inaccurate information such as inquiries, late payments, charge-offs, foreclosures, repossessions, judgments, liens, and bankruptcies from your credit report.

 Call Lexington Law now to learn more: (800) 220-0084

 Phone number: (512) 371-9995

 Should I contact or pay Municipal Services Bureau?

-The best way to go about handling this is to work with a professional credit repair service.
+The best way to handle this is to work with a professional credit repair service.
 They have deleted millions of negative items from companies like Municipal Services Bureau for millions of clients nationwide.

 And they can help you too.

 Will Municipal Services Bureau sue me or garnish my wages?